 Do I need it as much as I think - labiaplasty.

 Labiaplasty procedures include the reduction of the labia minora, clitoral hood and posterior fourchette, all of the areas that appear to be of concern to you.
 These procedures are done both in the inpatient and outpatient settings and will vary in price based on geographical location and surgeon.
 When searching for a surgeon in your area, or if you are willing to travel, it is important to look for a physician who is board certified and specializes in labiaplasty procedures.
-Below is a link to our site to give you an idea of the the anatomy and procedure, as well as costs in our particular area.

 You might also like...

 Thank you for sharing.
 Based on your description it sounds like you would a be a good candidate for labiaplasty surgery.
 Not only are you in physical discomfort/pain due to the anatomy of your labia, but it also sounds like you are experiencing some emotional pain.
 I recommend you consult in person with a board-certified plastic surgeon to learn more about your options for surgery and to make sure you are a candidate.
 Good luck!